ciao-group/coupled-sim-ciao/README.md

 1. **Re-import the Car Model**: After making adjustments, import the simplified car model into Unity.
 2. **Assign Textures and Materials**: Apply the correct textures and materials to the car model.
 Use the MR material for the front panel to enable real-world video pass-through.

+## Acknowledgments

+This project is part of ScaDS.AI Dresden/Leipzig, supported under the federal government's AI strategy. originally developed by Dr. Pavlo Bazilinskyy at TU Eindhoven.

+## Citation

+If you utilize this modified simulator for academic purposes, please cite the original work:

+> Bazilinskyy, P., Kooijman, L., Dodou, D., & De Winter, J. C. F. (2020).
+Coupled simulator for research on the interaction between pedestrians and (automated) vehicles.
+19th Driving Simulation Conference (DSC).
+Antibes, France.